 12. The Firm – The Album (1997)

 The Firm was on track to be the next biggest hip-hop group at the time after the classic posse cut, “Affirmative Action,” received a lot of praise.
-Along with Dr. Dre as an executive producer of a Firm album, the project was on its way to success.
+Along with Dr. Dre working as an executive producer of the Firm album, the project was on its way to success.
 Unfortunately, the album would encounter numerous problems with industry relations and disagreements among the group, making the album a chaotic compilation rather than the supergroup success we had hoped for.
-Despite the minor inconsistencies, the album itself was fairly good for what it was and contains a lot of classic tracks with many features from Canibus, NORE and the new addition to the group, Nature (at the time of release).
+Despite the minor inconsistencies, the album itself was fairly good for what it was and contains a lot of classic tracks with many features from Canibus, NORE and the group’s new addition at the time of release, Nature.